imixs/imixs-workflow/src/site/markdown/core/xml/marshal.md

 	System.out.println(writer.toString());
     .....

-It is alos possible to unmarshal a XML Stream into a Imixs XML Data Object.
-The following example shows a java method which transforms an InputStream with  XML of a EntityCollection data into a EntityCollection XML Data Object
+The next example shows how to unmarshal a XML Stream into a Imixs XML Data Object:

     	public void readStream(InputStream isXML) throws Exception {